Intel Gaudi Secure Firmware Flow

 sudo i2cset -y -f <i2c_bus> 0x25 0xE <Val | 0x2> # Val is read in step a

 Revoke obsolete security versions.
-After enabling secure boot mode successfully, obsolete security versions need to be revoked.
+After enabling secure FW mode successfully, obsolete security versions need to be revoked.
 By using a FIT file for revocation, the device revokes all security versions sequentially until the present one:

 sudo hl-fw-loader -f gaudi2-update_svn.itb